 - Visit by the Minister Delegate for French Nationals Abroad from 16 to 20 May 2013.

 - Several visits by the Ambassador for Human Rights to Guatemala in April 2013.

 French Ambassador to the Republic of Guatemala: Ms Odile Roussel

 While our trade surplus with Guatemala reached between €10 million and €40 million a year in recent years (peaking at €78 million in 2014), in 2020 we had a trade deficit of €10 million, according to French customs.
 Our main exports to Guatemala include pharmaceuticals, perfumes and cosmetics, with dairy products growing in importance.
 Our Guatemalan imports are agricultural and agrifood products.

-About 20 French companies are established in Guatemala, as commercial subsidiaries in consumer goods, telecommunications, electrical equipment, pharmaceuticals and services.
+About 20 French companies are established in Guatemala, as commercial subsidiaries particularly in consumer goods, telecommunications, electrical equipment, pharmaceuticals and services.
 The French-British company Perenco is the leading French investor in Guatemala and the country’s largest oil operator.

 The cooperation budget is regionalized and projects are implemented from the regional SCAC, based in Costa Rica.
 French cooperation efforts are implemented through the network of Alliance Française branches in Guatemala City, Quetzaltenango and Antigua, as well as the French Lycée Jules Verne, which has more than 950 students.
 France was the guest of honour at the Guatemala City International Book Fair in 2018.

 The regional office of the Centre for Mexican and Central American Studies (CEMCA) ensures coordination with the scientific and academic communities, in the fields of social sciences and archaeology, the latter being a key element of our cooperation.